 Background

 The matching procedure was designed to maximise consistency of application of the Agenda for Change pay system across NHS organisations.
-However, even with the best possible training and most dedicated matching panels, some inconsistencies may occur, through, for example, tiredness or time pressures.
+However, even with the best possible training and most dedicated matching panels, some inconsistencies may occur.

 Consistency checking involves ensuring that all matching is accurate and consistent across the jobs matched and with the national profiles.